…

 Additional Information

-- The institute will be held on the historic Bread Loaf campus in Ripton, Vermont, in the Green Mountain National Forest.
+- The institute will be held on the historic Bread Loaf campus in Ripton, Vermont, in the heart of the Green Mountains.

 - The event includes opportunities to come early or stay late for cross-country skiing at the Rikert Outdoor Center (on the Bread Loaf campus) and downhill skiing at the Middlebury Snowbowl (minutes away); discounted tickets are available.